BIG 5/GAME DRIVE EXPERIENCE

-Situated in the southern section of the Nambiti Private Game Reserve in KwaZulu Natal, Cheetah Ridge Lodge is an unrivalled bush retreat, offering fully-catered, accommodation in 10 luxury suites, as well as a sumptuously-appointed family suite which sleeps up to six people.
+Situated in the southern section of the Nambiti Private Game Reserve in KwaZulu-Natal, Cheetah Ridge Lodge offers a luxurious bush retreat, in fully-catered accommodation in either 10 luxury suites, or a separate family suite which sleeps up to six people.

-Whether you’re enjoying al fresco dining under the stars beneath an 111-year-old Natal Fig tree, experiencing a private bush dinner in a secluded corner of the reserve, or indulging in a rejuvenating spa treatment at our on-site spa, Cheetah Ridge Lodge is the ultimate “must visit” safari destination.
+Whether you’re enjoying al fresco dining beneath the stars under our 112-year-old Natal Fig tree, experiencing a private bush dinner in a secluded corner of the Lodge, or indulging in a rejuvenating spa treatment at our on-site spa, Cheetah Ridge Lodge is a ‘must visit’ safari destination.

-From the moment you check into reception, the gamefest begins: herds of elephants, giraffes, zebras, buffalo, impala, kudu, eland, wildebeest, waterbuck, rhino, and lion, to mention just a few.
-More than the abundance and variety of game, though, is the quality of sightings that’ll hold you spellbound.
+From the moment you arrive, the game fest begins: look out for herds of elephant, giraffe, zebra, buffalo, impala, kudu, eland, wildebeest, waterbuck, rhino and lion, to mention just a few.
+More than the abundance and variety of game though, is the quality of sightings that’ll hold you spellbound.

 Occasionally, a resident group of kudu roam the gardens of the lodge, while a bloat of hippos—part of the reserve’s 17-strong herd—can often be heard wallowing in the pool close to the lodge’s rooms.